November 28, 2022

 Suicidal thoughts or attempts at suicide

-Managing mental health begins with having healthy communication and relationships with the patient.
-Asking them how they've been feeling emotionally or how they've been managing with the diagnosis and treatment may be a right approach.
-Letting the patient know that one is there to help them – can help them open up about any problems they are having.
+Managing mental health begins with having healthy communication and relationships with the one diagnosed with cancer.
+Asking them how they've been feeling emotionally or how they've been managing the diagnosis and treatment may be the right approach.
+Letting them know that someone is there to help them – can help them open up about any problems they are having.

 Here are a few tips that can help in managing mental health: